By Laide Akinboade

 The MoU, according to him, will help Nigeria to fast-track its elimination plan with respect to malaria.

 “It is essentially going to be different because the bulk of the support is going to the technical area.
+It is like they are going to train us to work on our own.

 “We will be in the driver seat but they will provide support and many of it will be technical in terms of planning, implementation, building capacity and also scaling down to the states and local governments.